olimpMichael/BluetoothSapper/README.md

-BluetoothSapper - an puzzle game for android devices.
+BluetoothSapper - an logic game for android devices.
 Classical Minesweeper, which realized the possibility of playing on Bluetooth between two android devices.

 Note!
 GitHub repository contains only application source.